 Into the Hoods was funny, with a feel-good attitude.
 The bad guys were played to comedic effect, and there were some amusing references to films like the Matrix and Crouching Tiger, Hidden Dragon.
 My daughter was so infected by the dance vibe that she had a little bop in the aisles at one point.
 It’s advertised as suitable for over-fives, but at 2 hours 16 minutes (with an interval) the show might be a little long for some.
 On the other hand, our four-year old daughter sat through and enjoyed the whole spectacle.
 Edgy it isn’t; but it was a fun family jaunt for our sunny weekend.

-Into the Hoods is at the Peacock Theatre until 21 May 2016.
-Tickets range from £15-£38.
+Into the Hoods was at the Peacock Theatre until 21 May 2016.
+Tickets ranged from £15-£38.
 We were given tickets for the purpose of this review.

 Don’t forget to check out our guide to the best theatres for kids in London.

 Here’s a trailer, in case you want to see a glimpse of the show: